-Andrew Fairbanks, Secretary/Treasurer
+Andrew Fairbanks, Vice-President

 Andrew Fairbanks is an IBM Vice President who leads the IBM Public Sector Services business.
-In this capacity, he leads the organization that delivers all services to IBM's Federal, State, Local, Education and Health Care clients.
+In this capacity, he leads the organization that delivers all services to IBM's Federal, State, Local, Education, and Health Care clients.
 Prior to his career at IBM, Andrew was an Associate Dean of Admission at Wesleyan University.
 He co-authored The Early Admissions Game, published by the Harvard University Press in 2002, which provided detailed insight into the highly selective college admissions process.
 He also served as a member of the Board of Trustees for the highly successful Boston Collegiate Charter School, founded in 1997 to provide new secondary school opportunities to children in the city of Boston.
 Throughout his career, Andrew's efforts have focused on expanding access to education to people who come from socio-economically disadvantaged backgrounds.
-Andrew holds a Bachelor of Arts degree from Wesleyan University and a Masters in Public Policy from the Harvard Kennedy School of Government.
+Andrew holds a Bachelor of Arts degree from Wesleyan University and a Master in Public Policy from the Harvard Kennedy School of Government.

 Mr. Barrett is Head of School at St. Patrick's Episcopal Day School.
-Appointed in 1994, Mr. Barrett came to St. Patrick's with 17 years of experience as a teacher and administrator, much of it at St. Albans School, where he taught Grades 4 through 6 and served as Director of Studies in the Lower School.
+Appointed in 1994, Mr. Barrett came to St. Patrick's with 17 years of experience as a teacher and administrator, much of it at St. Albans School, where he taught grades 4 through 6 and served as Director of Studies in the Lower School.
 He is a member of the governing boards of the Bishop Walker School for Boys, the Association of Independent Schools of Greater Washington, and the Association of Independent Maryland Schools, where he is vice president and president-elect.
-Peter earned is bachelor's degree in English at Trinity College and his master of arts in teaching in elementary education at Northwestern University and completed doctoral-level coursework in education policy, planning, and administration with a concentration in curriculum theory and development at the University of Maryland.
+Peter earned his bachelor's degree in English at Trinity College and his master of arts in teaching in elementary education at Northwestern University and completed doctoral-level coursework in education policy, planning, and administration with a concentration in curriculum theory and development at the University of Maryland.

 Tomi Fadeyi-Jones is a Senior Human Resources Advisor currently working with CNA, a federally funded research and development center.
-Throughout her career in Human Resources, she has provided subject matter expertise to fortune 500 and non-profit organization in various areas including Compensation, Equal Employment, Performance Management, Organizational Design and Change Management, Employee Relations, Diversity & Inclusion and Leadership Training & Development.
+Throughout her career in Human Resources, she has provided subject matter expertise to Fortune 500 and non-profit organization in various areas, including Compensation, Equal Employment, Performance Management, Organizational Design and Change Management, Employee Relations, Diversity & Inclusion, and Leadership Training & Development.